 - 1. All requests for prior authorization for prosthetics are received via online submission, fax, phone or mail by the Utilization Management Department and processed during normal business hours. - 2.
 The Utilization Management professional receiving the request evaluates the submitted information to determine if the documentation supports the prosthetics request as an eligible service. - 3.
 Prosthetics are a benefit to members who are birth through 20 years of age. - 3.1.
 CHIP members have a \$20,000 per 12 month period benefit limitation. - 3.2.
 Prosthetics are not a benefit for members 21 and older per Texas Medicaid Limitations and Exclusions - 4.
 Requests for prosthetics will follow current guidance in the Texas Medicaid Provider Manual Volume 2: Durable Medical Equipment, Medical Supplies, and Nutritional Products Handbook Section 2.2.19 Prosthetic Services. - 4.1.
-External breast prosthesis please refer to guidelines for reconstructive and therapeutic breast procedures. - 5.
-Replacement of a prosthesis or prosthetic component is considered medically necessary if the treating physician orders a replacement device or part because of any of the following: - 5.1.
-A change in the physiological condition of the individual; Or - 5.2.
-Irreparable wear of the device or a part of the device; Or - 5.3.
-The condition of the device, or part of the device, requires repairs and the cost of such repairs would be more than 60% of the cost of a replacement device or of the part being replaced.
+External breast prosthesis please refer to guidelines for reconstructive and therapeutic breast procedures - 4.2.
+Artificial eyes (eye prosthesis) may be considered if there is clinical documentation that the device is necessary to correct an absence or deformity of the affected body part in members under the age of 20. - 5.
+Replacement of a prosthesis or prosthetic component is considered medically necessary if the treating physician orders a replacement device or part because of any of the following: 6.1.
+A change in the physiological condition of the individual; or